 There are many reasons why a person would want to go hiking at night, some of which are very obvious.
 Others not so much.
-Regardless, many people love a night hike since it’s a totally different experience than most hikers are used to.
-As with anything, it’s a matter of opinion if you personally would enjoy hiking at night.
+Regardless, many people love it since it’s a totally different experience than most hikers are used to.
+As with anything, it’s a matter of opinion and may not be your cup of tea.

 One thing is for sure though.
-You need to be fully prepared for your night hike because if you aren’t, you could end up hurt, lost, or worse depending on the hike you chose.
+You need to be fully prepared because if you aren’t, you could end up hurt, lost, or worse depending on the hike you chose.

-Here are some of the reasons why people love hiking at night or why it might be right for you:
+Here are some of the reasons why people love hiking at night:

 - Maybe you work 3rd shift and sleep during the day.
 If this is the case then your schedule is backwards and you are probably up all night, even on your days off.
 Rather than sit around at home playing XBOX or watching Netflix, why not go for a night walk on a familiar hiking trail.

 - A chance to see or hear some wildlife that you wouldn’t normally in the day time.
 Owls, tree frogs, or simply the sounds of the crickets make it all very different.